-The current lighting along the roadway and walking paths in Gaines Park does not illuminate the park properly.
+Current lighting along the roadway and walking paths in Gaines Park does not illuminate the park properly.
 There are many dark spots that could cause security concerns for the public who use the park at night to attend sports events and for residents who walk early in the morning.
-Upgrading the light fixtures to LED will address these concerns and properly illuminate the park when it is dark outside.
-The current poles and light fixtures are approximately forty (40) years old.
+Upgrading the current light fixtures to LEDs will address these concerns and properly illuminate the park.